Updated July 18, 2022, to include information about the 2022 2290 filing season.

 Each provider listed as approved by the IRS "therefore is treated as such even though the entities might be managed by the same entity," Southwell added, acknowledging that "some companies have multiple products offered in the market."

 Absent from the list were well-known names in trucking like J.J.
 Keller, Express Truck Tax, and others.
-Asked on Monday if the 2021 list was a work in progress given the 2290 tax season was just getting under way, Southwell noted "we continually update the web page as new content becomes available.
+Asked if the 2021 list was a work in progress at the time given the 2290 tax season was just getting under way, Southwell noted "we continually update the web page as new content becomes available.
 However, while it is possible, I wouldn’t assume that additional providers will be listed.
 Your audience would probably best benefit from an early reminder (or even repeated reminders) so they can get started in time to complete the task by the due date."
 (As previously noted, the 2290 filing deadline for any owner trucking in July is Aug.
 31.)

 With the update, the number of companies on the list that appeared to be using the same backend ID'd above had grown by three, for a total of 23, accounting for slightly more than half of the full list.